 The MCVideo client shall include the "mc_priority" fmtp attribute when a transmission priority different than the default priority is required.
 The MCVideo client should base transmission priority on the configured value in 3GPP TS 24.484 [7].

 When inviting an MCVideo client or an MCVideo group to a pre-arranged group call, the controlling MCVideo function and the non-controlling MCVideo function shall include in the "mc_priority" fmtp attribute with the value of the <user-priority> element in the <entry> element specified in 3GPP TS 24.481 [5].

+When inviting an MCVideo client or an MCVideo group to an adhoc group call, the controlling MCVideo function shall include in the "mc_priority" fmtp attribute with the value of the <user-priority> element in the <entry> element specified in 3GPP TS 24.481 [5].